humdrum-tools/humdrum-documentation/guide/ch02/index.md

 All pitches are encoded as absolute pitches.
 In `**kern`, even transposing instruments are always represented at (sounding) concert pitch.
-A special *transposition interpretation* is provided to indicate the nature of any transposing instrument \-- but the encoded pitches \-- selves appear only at concert pitch.
+A special *transposition interpretation* is provided to indicate the nature of any transposing instrument &mdash; but the encoded pitches &mdash;
+selves appear only at concert pitch.

 Finally, pitches in `**kern` are encoded as "nominally"